 In Canada, four purported class-action cases were filed against us in British Columbia (2006); Ontario (2007) and Québec (2006 and 2013).
 The cases each allege inadequate disclosure concerning the existence and cost of brokerage services provided by us under applicable provincial consumer protection legislation and infringement of interest restriction provisions under the Criminal Code of Canada.
 The British Columbia class action was declared inappropriate for certification and dismissed by the trial judge.
 That decision was upheld by the British Columbia Court of Appeal in March 2010, which ended the case in our favor.
-The Ontario class action was certified in September 2011.
+The Ontario class action was certified inSeptember 2011.
 Partial summary judgment was granted to us and the plaintiffs by the Ontario motions court.
 The complaint under the Criminal Code was dismissed.
 No appeal is being taken from that decision.
 The allegations of inadequate disclosure were granted and we are appealing that decision.
 The motion to authorize the 2006 Québec litigation as a class action was dismissed by the motions judge in October 2012; there was no appeal, which ended that case in our favor.
 The 2013 Québec litigation also has been dismissed.
-We deny all liability and are vigorously defending the one outstanding case in Ontario.
-There are multiple factors that prevent us from being able to estimate the amount of loss, if any, that may result from this matter, including: (1) we are vigorously defending ourselves and believe that we have a number of meritorious legal defenses; and (2) there are unresolved questions of law and fact that could be important to the ultimate resolution of this matter.
-Accordingly, at this time, we are not able to estimate a possible loss or range of loss that may result from this matter or to determine whether such loss, if any, would have a material adverse effect on our financial condition, results of operations or liquidity.
+We deny all liability and are vigorously defending case in Ontario.
+There are multiple factors that prevent us from being able to estimate the amount of loss, if any, that may result from this matter, including: (1) we are vigorously defending ourselves and believe that we have a number of meritorious legal defenses; and (2) there are range of loss that may result from this matter or to determine whether such loss, if any, would have a material adverse effect on our financial condition, results of operations or liquidity.